Thinkific vs Teachable In-depth Comparison: What’s Best for You? (2025 August update)

 Can you go live on Thinkific?

-While Thinkific doesn’t have a direct live feature built-in, you may use the zoom integration or any other video streaming platform like YouTube where you host your live stream and integrate this seamlessly to your lessons.
+Thinkific offers going live feature on their starter tier with zoom integration or any other video streaming platform like YouTube where you host your live stream and integrate this seamlessly to your lessons.

 What percentage of sales does Thinkific take?